roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

 Container Service for Kubernetes \(ACK\) provides graphics processing unit \(GPU\) sharing based on cGPU.
 You can use cGPU to share one GPU in model inference scenarios.
 In addition, the NVIDIA kernel driver ensures that the GPU memory allocated to each container is isolated from the other containers.
 This topic describes how to install ack-ai-installer and the GPU scheduling inspection tool on a GPU-accelerated node.
 You can use them to implement GPU sharing and memory isolation.

 -   A professional managed Kubernetes cluster is created.
-When you create the cluster, you must select the instance types for **heterogeneous computing**, including GPU-accelerated, FPGA-accelerated, and NPU-accelerated instances.
+When you create the cluster, you must select a **Heterogeneous Computing** instance family, including GPU-accelerated, FPGA-accelerated, and NPU-accelerated instances.
 For more information about other cluster parameters, see [Create a professional managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md).

     **Note:** You can install ack-ai-installer in only professional managed Kubernetes clusters.
-To install ack-ai-installer in dedicated Kubernetes clusters, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to add your account to the whitelist.
+If you want to install ack-ai-installer in dedicated Kubernetes clusters, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to be added to the whitelist.

 -   [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
 -   You can install ack-ai-installer on nodes that are deployed in all regions.
 However, only regions in the following table support GPU memory isolation.
 If you require GPU memory isolation, make sure that the region where your cluster is deployed is included in the following table.